Annamalai23/Radha-Krishna-Drawing-Using-Python/README.md

 🛠 How to Use / Customize

-Open the file radha_krishna.py in any editor (VS Code, PyCharm, or even Notepad).
+Open the file krishna radha janmashtami.py in any editor (VS Code, PyCharm, or even Notepad).

 Change colors: look for lines like turtle.color("blue") and try "red", "green", "gold", etc.